podium-lib/podlet/README.md

 ### res.podiumSend(fragment)

-Method on the `http.ServerResponse` object for sending a HTML fragment.
+Method on the `http.ServerResponse` object for sending an HTML fragment.
 Wraps `.render()` and calls the send / write method on the `http.ServerResponse` object.

 When in development mode this method will wrap the provided fragment in a default HTML document before dispatching.
 When not in development mode, this method will just dispatch the fragment.

-This method does more or less the same as `.render()` with the advantage that one does not need to provide a `http.ServerResponse` object and dispatch it manually.
+This method more or less does the same as `.render()` with the advantage that one does not need to provide an `http.ServerResponse` object and dispatch it manually.

-_Example of sending a HTML fragment:_
+_Example of sending an HTML fragment:_

 ```js
 app.get(podlet.content(), (req, res) => {